KevKibe/Image-Segmentation-using-TensorFlow/README.md

 # Dataset
 The data set is a series of cardiac images (specifically MRI short-axis (SAX) scans) that have been expertly labeled.<br>
 For example; On the left are the MRI images and the right are the expertly-segmented regions (often called contours).
-The portions of the images that are part of the LV are denoted in white.
+The portions of the images that are part of the LV are denoted in white.<br>

 ![image](https://user-images.githubusercontent.com/86055894/217485199-6bbfefc5-2a3a-4d3b-9031-403be41bdbd8.png)

+The data can be downloaded from https://www.cardiacatlas.org/sunnybrook-cardiac-data/